 Accolades

-In 2024, Community Keepers was named one of the Top 100 Education Innovations to watch out for in 2025.
-One of one hundred most impactful and scalable innovations in the HundrED Global Collection.
+Community Keepers was named one of the Top 100 Global Education Innovations to watch out for in 2025.
+An impactful and scalable innovation in the HundrED Global Collection.

 In 2024, Community Keepers was named a CSI Legacy Awards Finalist